Balakalki/NeuralNet_FaceClassifier/README.md

 **4. Create and Train the Neural Network:**

 - Define the network architecture by setting the number of layers and neurons per layer in the Network class constructor.
-For example, if you want to create a 6-layer network with the following architecture:
+For example, if you want to create a 3-layer network with the following architecture:

   - Layer 1: 64x64 input neurons
-  - Layer 2: 1024 neurons
   - Layer 3: 512 neurons
-  - Layer 4: 256 neurons
-  - Layer 5: 128 neurons
   - Output Layer: 4 neurons

   You can initialize the network as follows: